 - health promotion; parks, outdoor, and/or therapeutic recreation; sport management; or tourism and events management. - 3.
 Prepare measurable goals relevant to their target participants and setting. - 4.
 Accurately demonstrate in the Written Program Plan the responsibilities of a programming professional. - 5.
 Complete a polished Written Program Plan for submission that can be used in future RHT courses, for documentation toward a 490 internship, and/or for professional placement.

-COURSE OVERVIEW: Further, upon completion of this course, students will meet the following professional accreditation standards for NRPA Council on Accreditation:
+Further, upon completion of this course, students will meet the following professional accreditation standards for NRPA Council on Accreditation for Parks, Recreation, Tourism & Affiliated Programs: